Lucca

-Lucca (/ˈluːkə/ LOO-kə, /it/) is a city and comune in Tuscany, Central Italy, on the Serchio River, in a fertile plain near the Ligurian Sea.
+Lucca (/ˈluːkə/ LOO-kə; /it/) is a city and comune in Tuscany, Central Italy, on the Serchio River, in a fertile plain.

 The city has a population of about 89,000, while its province has a population of 383,957.

-Lucca is known as an Italian "Città d'arte" (City of Art) from its intact Renaissance-era city walls and its very well preserved historic center, where, among other buildings and monuments, are located the Piazza dell'Anfiteatro, which has its origins in the second half of the 1st century A.D., the Guinigi Tower, a 45 m tower that dates from the 14th century and the Cathedral of San Martino.
+Lucca is known as an Italian "Città d'arte" (City of Art) from its almost intact Renaissance-era city walls and its very well preserved historic center, where, among other buildings and monuments, are located the Piazza dell'Anfiteatro, which has its origins in the second half of the 1st century A.D., the Guinigi Tower, a 45 m tower that dates from the 14th century and the Cathedral of San Martino.

 The city is the birthplace of numerous world-class composers, including Giacomo Puccini, Alfredo Catalani, and Luigi Boccherini.